 - From Estació Sants: First train: 05:13 | Last train: 23:14

-- Metro: Barcelona’s L9 metro line runs from the city to the airport.
-However, this metro line does not run to any central location without at least one transfer involved (which can be annoying if you have large luggage)
+Barcelona’s L9 metro line runs from the city to the airport.
+However, this metro line does not run to any central location without at least one transfer involved (which can be annoying if you have large luggage).

 HOW TO GET AROUND IN BARCELONA

 Pro Tip: When it comes to using public transportation, ensure you keep your belongings within your field of view and always be wary of pickpockets.
-Barcelona is beautiful but is also a hotspot for pickpockets as is the case with any major tourist destination.
+Barcelona is beautiful but is also a hotspot for pickpockets, as is the case with any major city and tourist destination.

-- TAXI: As I’d mentioned above in regard to getting to/from the airport, Barcelona’s taxi service is overall affordable and efficient.
+As I’ve mentioned above, in regard to getting to/from the airport, Barcelona’s taxi service is overall affordable and efficient.
 In any busy part of the cities, you can hail a cab at most hours of the day/night.
-It’ll help to know a bit of Spanish if possible!
+It’ll help to know a bit of Spanish if possible.

-- UBER/CABIFY: While the taxis are great, you can’t beat the convenience of your ride coming right to your door.
-Cabify is the Spanish iteration of Uber/Lyft, although Uber does exist here as well!
+While the taxis are great, you can’t beat the convenience of your ride coming right to your door.
+Cabify is the Spanish iteration of Uber/Lyft, although Uber does exist here as well.
 The Cabify app is available in the App Store as well as Google Play.

-Now that we’ve covered some of the pre-departure basics such as accommodation and transportation, it’s time to get into the good stuff.
-Without further ado, the first day of my 2 Day Barcelona Itinerary and Travel Guide for a splendid time in one of Europe’s major cities.
+Now that we’ve covered some of the pre-departure basics, such as accommodation and transportation, it’s time to get into the good stuff.
+Without further ado, here is my 2-Day Barcelona Itinerary and Travel Guide for a splendid time in one of Europe’s major cities.

-BARCELONA ITINERARY DAY 1: SAGRADA FAMILIA, BARRIO GOTICO, LA BOQUERIA, TAPAS, SHOPPING, SIUNSET AT THE BUNKERS, +MORE
+BARCELONA ITINERARY DAY 1: SAGRADA FAMILIA, BARRIO GOTICO, LA BOQUERIA, TAPAS, SHOPPING, SUNSET AT THE BUNKERS, +MORE

 GET A CAFÉ CON LECHE AND GET MOVING EARLY

 One of my favorite options for coffee and brunch is Firebug.
-It’s located just a 20-minutes walk (or 5-minute taxi) from La Sagrada Familia.
-If you decide to stop here for your morning coffee, you can’t miss the Eggs Benedict Royale.
+It’s located just a 20-minute walk (or 5-minute taxi) from La Sagrada Familia.
+If you decide to stop here for your morning coffee, you can’t miss their Eggs Benedict Royale.

-Arrive to La Sagrada Familia by metro on the L2 and L5 lines (stop is Sagrada Familia).
+To get here, arrive at La Sagrada Familia by metro on the L2 and L5 lines (the stop is Sagrada Familia).

-There are free walking tours such as Sandeman’s which are a great way to see a lot on limited time if you enjoy a guided tour.
+There are free walking tours such as Sandeman’s, which are a great way to see a lot for a limited time if you enjoy a guided tour.
 If you’re like me and want to explore Barcelona at your own pace, here are my must-see and favorite spots while wandering the Gothic Quarter:

 - Plaça Sant Jaume – This is the city’s main government square.
 The two buildings opposite each other are the seats of the Catalan and Barcelona city governments.

-- Puente del Bisbe – my favorite photo op in the city!
-The “Bishop’s Bridge” is on c/ del Bisbe and is absolutely breathtaking in the afternoon light.
-If you look carefully, you’ll see a skull and dagger recessed in the work, which was allegedly but there by the disgruntled architect who was falsely promised more work by the city.
+- Puente del Bisbe – This is my favorite spot for photo ops in the city.
+The “Bishop’s Bridge” is on the corner of del Bisbe and is absolutely breathtaking in the afternoon light.
+If you look carefully, you’ll see a skull and dagger recessed in the work, which was allegedly put there by the disgruntled architect who was falsely promised more work by the city.

-- El Catedral de Santa Eulalia – Barcelona’s main city Cathedral.
+- El Catedral de Santa Eulalia – This Barcelona cathedral is the city’s main one.
 Inside the crypt is Santa Eulalia, one of Barcelona’s patron saints, who was killed by the Romans at just 13 years old.
-Entrance is free depending on the time of day, and in the cloister you’ll find 13 white geese, one for each year of Eulalia’s life.
+Entrance is free depending on the time of day, and in the cloister, you’ll find 13 white geese, one for each year of Eulalia’s life.

 - Plaça del Pi – stroll through this lively and sun-filled square on your way to the Rambla and La Boqueria.
 Bar del Pi, when not too busy, has a great terrace for a caña.

-- La Rambla – I’ll be blunt, La Rambla is not a destination you need to put on your Barcelona to-do list.
+- La Rambla – I’ll be blunt, La Rambla (or Las Ramblas) is not a destination you need to put on your Barcelona to-do list.
 The poet Federico Garcia Lorca once called it “the only street in the world I wish would never end,” but that was before tourism, cheap trinkets, and pickpockets filled the streets here.
-It is beautiful, no question, but I feel like a quick walk across the .75 mile long avenue is enough.
+It is beautiful, no question, but I feel like a quick walk across the .75-mile-long avenue is enough.

-- Plaça Reial – end your stroll around Barrio Gótico at another iconic city square.
-Once lined by palacial residences of Barcelona’s elite, various bars, restaurants, and clubs not take residence in the surrounding alcoves.
+- Plaça Reial – End your stroll around Barrio Gótico at another iconic city square.
+Once lined by palatial residences of Barcelona’s elite, various bars, restaurants, and clubs do not take residence in the surrounding alcoves.
 Come back later in the night to check out the exclusive Pipa Club for a drink before going dancing at Jamboree.

-EAT AT BO DE BE, THE BEST SANDWICH SHOP IN THE WORLD
+EAT AT BO DE B – THE BEST SANDWICH SHOP IN THE WORLD

 If there’s an open seat inside, they also serve up a delicious plate with all the fix-ins you’d have on the Bocadillo, but much easier to eat.